 Our thoughtful attitude will make the experience of pursuing fair compensation as pleasant as possible for you and your family.
 We handle all the paperwork and shield you from the legal and insurance claim process.
 We strongly believe in fairness and clear communication.
 We want you to know your rights and risks to be able to make informed decisions

 When should I see a lawyer?

 You should see a personal injury lawyer as soon as possible after an accident.
 In many situations, there are very strict timelines.
 A notice letter may have to be sent within days of an accident in order to preserve legal rights–otherwise, you may lose all of your rights to claim compensation.

 Do I need a lawyer to deal with an insurance company?

 Although you do not have to hire a lawyer to deal with an insurance company, you would be at an extremely large disadvantage if you did not.
 Insurance companies pay large sums of money to professional adjusters who are hired to save insurance companies money.
 Without retaining a lawyer, you would not know how much your case is truly worth, and may end up settling for what the insurance company tells you is fair.
 At Mazin & Associates, PC, we put all our energy to maximize your compensation.

 Why should I choose Mazin & Associates, PC?

 Mazin & Associates, PC is an experienced personal injury law firm.
-By focusing all of our energies on personal injury law, we have developed an expertise that is difficult for other firms to match.
-Moreover, we show compassion towards our clients, treating them with the respect that they deserve.
+We show compassion towards our clients, treating them with the respect that they deserve.

 After the accident, I have been unable to work.
 How can I pay for a lawyer?